falkirks/SimpleWarp/README.md

 **SimpleWarp 2.0 is not compatible with older SimpleWarp and PocketMine versions.**

-## 2.0 betas
-2.0 is still under development and although most features are implemented, it needs to be thoroughly tested before being posted.
-You can get the latest beta at https://github.com/Falkirks/SimpleWarp/releases

 ## Commands
 | Command | Usage | Description |
 | ------- | ----- | ----------- |